obhq/obliteration/README.md

 ### Windows specific requirements

 - [Microsoft Visual C++ 2019 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
-It is likely your system already have it so try to run Obliteration first.
-If there is an error related to `msvcp140.dll`, `vcruntime140.dll` or `vcruntime140_1.dll` that mean you need to install this manually.
+It's likely your system already has it, so try to run Obliteration first.
+If there is an error related to `msvcp140.dll`, `vcruntime140.dll` or `vcruntime140_1.dll` that means you need to install this manually.

-## Get a required PS4 system files
+## Get the required PS4 system files

-Obliteration required `PS4UPDATE1.PUP.dec` file in order to work.
-We can't provide these files due to legal reason.
+Obliteration requires the `PS4UPDATE1.PUP.dec` firmware file in order to work.
+We can't provide these files due to legal reasons.
 You can use [pup_decrypt](https://github.com/idc/ps4-pup_decrypt) to get `PS4UPDATE1.PUP.dec` from `PS4UPDATE.PUP` using your PS4.

 ## Building from source